hmcts/sptribs-frontend/README.md

 $ yarn prepare
 ```

+### Testing compatability with sptribs-case-api

+To edit dependent services such as CCD in a PR, update the URLs in default.yaml, values.yaml, custom-environment-variables.yaml, to direct them away from using AAT as a default

 ### Running the tests

 This template app uses [Jest](https://jestjs.io//) as the test engine.
 You can run unit tests by executing